sandhyatharanian/data-512/data-512-a1/README.md

 ## Note:

-- For data collected from the Pageviews API, the monthly values for mobile-app and mobile-web was combined to create a total mobile traffic count for each month.
+- For the data collected from the Pageviews API, the monthly values for mobile-app and mobile-web was combined to create a total mobile traffic count for each month.
 - For all data, the value of timestamp was separated into four-digit year (YYYY) and two-digit month (MM) and values for day and hour was discarded.
 - For all months with 0 pageviews for a given access method (e.g. desktop-site, mobile-app), that value for that (column, month) was listed as 0.
 - The data from Pageview API (but not the Pagecount API) excludes users such as web crawlers or spiders.